Christmas in the Philippines

 The Noche Buena is a big, open house, celebration with family, friends and neighbors dropping in to wish everyone a Merry Christmas!
 Most households would have several dishes laid out and would normally include: lechon (roasted pig), ham, fruit salad, rice cakes (bibingka and puto bumbong are traditional Christmas foods) and other sweets, steamed rice, and many different types of drinks.

 One very special person who helps people in the Philippines celebrate Christmas is Santa R-Kayma Klaws.
 He is a Filipino citizen, in his 70s and is of Irish descent.
 He has been spreading Christmas cheer among poor Filipino children by dressing up as Santa Claus during charity missions and corporate events in poor areas of the Philippines for over 50 years.
 He has a 'giant motor sleigh' (an air-conditioned bus!) that is used in many missions all over the Philippines.
 Santa R-Kayma Klaws owns the Philippines' only reindeer farm at Mt.
 Isarog in Barangay Sta.
 Cruz, Ocampo, Camarines Sur.
 The farm is open to the public for free.
-You can find out more about him and his work on his website: http://pacificsantas.com
+You can find out more about him and his work on his website: http://pacificsantas.com (goes to another site).

 The Philippines has eight major languages, here's how to say Merry Christmas in some of them!
 In Tagalog, Happy/Merry Christmas is 'Maligayang Pasko'; in Ilocano it's 'Naragsak nga Paskua'; in Ilonggo it's 'Malipayon nga Pascua'; in Sugbuhanon or Cebuano it's 'Maayong Pasko'; in Bicolano they say 'Maugmang Pasko' in Pangalatok or Pangasinense they say 'Maabig ya pasko' or 'Magayagan inkianac'; and in Waray you say 'Maupay Nga Pasko'.
 Happy/Merry Christmas in lots more languages.